michaelcheng022/hacker-news-clone/README.md

 * External links to orginal comments, stories, posts and url

 ## To Be Implemented
-* React Router that allows you to configure settings
+* React Router that includes a configure settings page
+* Error Handling for unfound search result
 * Backend to allow you to save stories you like and store to local cache
 * Possibly incorporate comment viewer section